Stampede Pest Control

 Ants vs. Termites: How To Tell the Difference

-When it comes to infestations, knowing the difference between ants and termites can help you understand the urgency of hiring a pest control company.
-They look similar, but they do different degrees of damage.
+Knowing whether you've got ants or termites tells you how fast you need a pest control company.
+They look similar, but they do very different amounts of damage.

 Ants & termites